 When most people talk about taking out a mortgage or getting a property loan, they are usually referring to residential property.
 But if you are buying commercial property, for your business or investment purposes, it is a bit harder to find the information you need on commercial property loans.

-At first glance, buying a commercial property does not seem too different from buying a residential property.
+At first glance, buying a commercial property may seem similar at first, but financing and regulations differ significantly.
 You look through property listings or engage a property agent, view potential properties, commit to a purchase and then source for a loan.
 Seems straightforward, right?

 However, there are some ways a commercial property transaction differs from one involving residential property, including the type of loan you should be taking out.